CaskProtocol/cask-lightpaper/protocol-fees.md

 # Protocol Fees

-The Cask protocol charges the provider a fee on each payment to fund the treasury for protocol operations as well as to generate fee distributions to governance stakers.
-The fee charged is set per blockchain based primarily on the gas fees required to operate on the blockchain and is set by the Cask DAO governance process. and protocol fees are calculated using a price denominated in the Base Asset of the protocol.
+The Cask protocol charges a fee to process a flow payment.
+These fees are used to fund the treasury for protocol operations as well as to generate fee distributions to governance stakers.
+The fee charged is set per blockchain based primarily on the gas fees required to operate on the blockchain and is set by the Cask DAO governance process.
+Protocol fees on each chain are calculated using a price denominated in the Base Asset on that chain.

 The current production fees are always available on the [Production Deployments](/deployments/production.md) page.

 ## Fee Reduction Staking

+Protocol fees will be able to be reduced by staking CASK tokens.
+Each flow has a separate formula:

+## Subscription Fee Formula

-Protocol fees can be reduced by staking CASK tokens.
-The fee is weighted based on the interval of the subscription plan, since more frequent payments require more upkeep by the protocol.
+The subscription payment fee is weighted based on the interval of the subscription plan since more frequent payments require more upkeep by the protocol.

-## Fee Formula

 Definitions: